-...I hate it, hate it with a vengeance and I won't lie, I look in the mirror everyday, have done for years (.) and seen me get, obviously we've gone from that...to that...and that's slowly going back down again and even though I'm losing the weight, even though I lost the weight, or losing I should say (.) there's times when I can (.) like the other day I was sat there and thinking, I'm sure I'm putting the fucking weight back on you know and then you walk out there and go and somebody ain't seen you for a week (unclear) 'are you losing more weight'...you know (.) so it can play with your mind as well...

-In this extract consulting the mirror image is a daily ritual and informs his self-assessments (negative and positive) and comparisons over time.
+I hate it, hate it with a vengeance and I won't lie, I look in the mirror everyday, have done for years and seen me get, obviously we've gone from that...to that...and that's slowly going back down again and even though I'm losing the weight, even though I lost the weight, there's times when I can...like the other day I was sat there and thinking, I'm sure I'm putting the fucking weight back on you know and then you walk out there and go and somebody ain't seen you for a week says 'are you losing more weight'...you know, so it can play with your mind as well assessments (negative and positive) and comparisons over time.
 The difficulty and struggle entailed in weight management is also conveyed here, with fluctuating weight and psychological impact underlined.
 As well as temporal comparisons, the participants also employed social comparisons which served to highlight their inflated body size and prompt action: